pharmeac/Election-Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on the popular vote.
+6. The voter turnout for each county
+7. The percentage of votes from each county out of the total count
+8. The county with the highest turnout

 ## Resources
  - Data Source: election_results.csv